 In the second and third years, students are required to attend the doctoral Work-in-progress Seminar (attendance is required in at least 70% of the meetings).
 This is a Pass/Fail course and it is worth 4 credits per academic year.
 The aim of the Work-in-progress Seminar is to provide a forum for doctoral candidates to acquire professional skills and receive continuous feedback on their work.
 The seminars will consist of discussions of recent literature in the area of the candidates’ research and presentations of the candidates’ work in progress.

 In addition to the credits earned by attending the Departmental Colloquium and the Doctoral Seminar, Doctoral Candidates have to audit 8 credits in philosophy or cross-listed courses in their second year, and 4 credits in philosophy or cross-listed courses in their third year.
-Obviously, if students wish to take these courses for grade, they can do so.

-In addition to these requirements students must act as a teaching assistant at least once in their second or third year.
+In addition to these requirements, students must act as a teaching assistant at least once in their second or third year.

 Summary of credits to be earned in the second and third year